andrewacashner/hearingfaithms/chapters/chapter-3.md

 #### Listening to the Christ-Child's Voice

-Fray Luis seeks to inspire worshippers not only to picture the stable visually, but also to turn from sight toward hearing:
+In addition to picturing the stable visually, Fray Luis exhorts worshippers to turn from sight toward hearing:

 > After the devout sight of the manger we open our ears to hear the music of the
 > angels, of whom the Evangelist says, that when one of them had finished giving